-When the start condition for Priority 1 is met, all boilers in the PRIORITY 1 set will fire based on runtime.
+As long as the start condition for Priority 1 is met, all boilers in the PRIORITY 1 set will fire based on runtime.
 Once all boilers in the PRIORITY 1 set have fired, the PRIORITY 2 set of boilers will fire based on runtime.

-If the Start condition changes and/or is not met (such as with: OAT or RET temp), the PRIORITY 2 set of boilers will fire first/next based on runtime.
+If the Start condition changes and/or is not met (such as with: OA T or RET temp), the PRIORITY 2 set of boilers will fire first/next based on runtime.
 This has the effect of flipping the Priority of the sets.